chrisbouchard/ng2-hal/README.md

 $ gulp server # Live development server
 ```

-The compiled bundles and assets will wind up in `dist`.
-The app may be run with any static http server with `dist` as
+The compiled bundles will wind up in `dist`.
-the webroot.

 ## Testing